leoaliperti/Analog-Multiplexer-Arduino-Library/README.md

-# Mux Library for Arduino
+# MuxControl Library for Arduino

 A comprehensive, Object-Oriented Arduino library designed to easily control and read analog multiplexers (such as the popular CD74HC4067) and custom multi-multiplexer arrays.